by-jp/www.byjp.me/content/photos/instagram/f3s67wm544fskpdivncyd7zfeu/index.md

 - imported
 - from-instagram
 ---
-Been under this bridge a great many times, but never above— what a beautiful day to visit Clifton's Avon Gorge and see it, and the Observatory, properly\!
-Thanks {{< friend jono >}}\!
+Been under this bridge a great many times, but never above— what a beautiful day to visit Clifton's Avon Gorge and see it, and the Observatory, properly!
+Thanks {{< friend jono >}}!